apichick/cloud-foundation-fabric/blueprints/gke/autopilot/README.md

 4. Copy the IP addresses for grafana, the locust master.

-4. Change to the ansible directory and run the following command
+4. Change to the ansible directory and run the following command:

     ```
     ansible-playbook -v playbook.yaml
     ```

-5. Open to the locust master web interface url in your browser and start the load test
+5. Open to the locust master web interface url in your browser and start the load test.

 6. SSH to the management VM

     ```
-    gcloud compute ssh mgmt --project my-project
+    gcloud compute ssh mgmt --project my-project --zone ZONE
     ```

 7. Run the following command to check that the application pods are running on different nodes than the load testing and monitoring tooling.